|

 a bald eagle resting on a branch of a nearby tree.
 We couldn't get enough of that beautiful bird both resting and

+in flight.
 We had hoped to see hillsides filled with carpets of wildflowers.
 They are not there yet.
 We saw small clumps of various wildflowers including poppies, popcorn

 flowers,